Faculty Honors & Awards

 Innovation in Teaching Award

 In recognition of outstanding educational innovation developed and applied to course delivery whether in the classroom or in a virtual setting.
 For example: newly developed teaching aids and methods or innovative course designs.
-Special consideration will be given to innovations that have been formally evaluated to demonstrate their effectiveness in promoting student understanding.
+Special consideration will be given to innovations that have been formally evaluated to demonstrate their effectiveness in promoting student understanding, inclusion, and belonging.

 Distinguished Achievement in Science Education